Exhibitions in the Museum Community Gallery

 4th March to 2nd April 2017 DIANA TERRY- ‘SADDLEWORTH EDGES’

-In his 90th year Saddleworth Museum and Gallery welcome the opportunity to present this retrospective of Russell’s work.
-This presents a wonderful opportunity for old friends and members of the public to view some examples of the work of this remarkable artist.
+In his 90th year Saddleworth Museum and Gallery welcome the opportunity to present this retrospective of Russel’s work, a most remarkable artist!

 13th May to 11th June 2017 Chris Cyprus ‘On a theme of Whitsuntide’